Chaos to Order: A Label Propagation Perspective on Source-Free Domain Adaptation: Preliminaries and Analysis

-Table~\ref{tab:bottle_acc} shows the learning effect of the AaD with only the bottleneck layer replaced.
+We further investigated the impact of bottleneck layers on the clustering-based SFDA approach by another study.
+Table~\ref{tab:bottle_acc} shows the learning effect of the AaD~\cite{AaD} with only the bottleneck layer replaced.
 Note that the bottleneck layer of the target model is only used for the analysis of this experiment.
 We observe that replacing the target domain bottleneck layer improves the AaD model dramatically, from 72.7\% to 82.9\%.
-This indicates that the high-dimensional features from Layer 4 of the source model already contain rich semantic information, whereas the generalization of the features is more reflected in the filtering and permutation of the semantic information.
+This indicates that the high-dimensional features from backbone network of the source model already contain rich semantic information, whereas the generalization of the features is more reflected in the filtering and permutation of the semantic information.
 Additionally, on the results of AaD (w/ Source Bottleneck Layer), there was a very strong correlation between prediction accuracy and the ratio of same-class similarity to across-class similarity, as indicated by the Spearman rank correlation of 0.92.
 This observation hints that we can use the correlation between similarity and test accuracy to improve the clustering effect.

+We also evaluated the feature similarity of different metric functions.
+The different metric functions all point out that Backbone features are rich in semantic information (see Appendix~\ref{app:different_sim}).